 6. Splash your money on a squishy sofa

 This is your home, not a doctor's waiting room.
 So forget all that high-end, sharp angled seating.
 It may look swish in the showroom but homes are for downtime, putting feet up, recharging batteries.
 A warm squishy number quite literally gives you a cuddle at the end of a hard day.
 Chose white or cream by all means (provided you're not a red wine drinker, or prone to klutziness), but stint on the all-important squish factor and a quiet night with your feet up can all too easily turn into a stiff day at the office.

 Nothing beats a good night's sleep.
+A bad nights sleep will not only leave you unhappy, but cranky too.
 Invest in quality mattress, bed linen that's as luxe as you can afford, and you'll wake up raring to take on all comers.